-Xgrid is an amazing resource built in to recent versions of Mac OS X that allows you to harness the power of spare processing power on other Macs to speed up the solving of difficult problems - known as Distributed Processing.
+Xgrid is an amazing resource built in to versions of Mac OS X up to and including Mac OS X 10.7 (Lion) that allowed you to harness the power of spare processing power on other Macs to speed up the solving of difficult problems - known as Distributed Processing.

 Xgrid can be used by anyone with a Mac, but most of the existing documentation assumes you're in a University research environment.
 I therefore thought it would be useful to document my experiences of using it to solve a recreational computing problem.

 The problem I was trying to solve illustrates the type of problem that is amenable to distributed processing.
 I am trying to find a 5 x 5 word square in which the 5 horizontal words, 5 vertical words, and two diagonals (reading left to right) are all valid English words.
 I had already found a 4 x 4 word square by trial and error: